 ICANN estimates that adjudication fees for a proceeding involving a fixed amount could range from USD 2,000 to USD 8,000 (or more) per proceeding.
 ICANN further estimates that an hourly rate based proceeding with a one-member panel could range from USD 32,000 to USD 56,000 (or more) and with a three-member panel it could range from USD 70,000 to USD 122,000 (or more).
 These estimates may be lower if the panel does not call for written submissions beyond the objection and response, and does not allow a hearing.
 Please refer to the appropriate provider for the relevant amounts or fee structures.
+Refer also to Section 3.3 of Module 3 for further details.

-• Community Priority Evaluation Fee - In the event that the applicant participates in a community priority evaluation, this fee is payable as a deposit in an amount to cover the cost of the panel's review of that application (currently estimated at USD 10,000).
-The deposit is payable to the provider appointed to handle community priority evaluations.
+• Community Priority-(Comparative) Evaluation Fee - In the event that the applicant participates in a community priority-(comparative) evaluation, this fee is payable as a deposit in an amount to cover the cost of the panel's review of that application (currently estimated at USD 10,000).
+The deposit is payable to the provider appointed to handle community priority (comparative) evaluations.
 Applicants will be notified if such a fee is due.
-Refer to Section 4.2 of Module 4 for circumstances in which a community priority evaluation may take place.
-An applicant who scores at or above the threshold for the community priority evaluation will have its deposit refunded.
+Refer to Section 4.2 of Module 4 for circumstances in which a community priority (comparative) evaluation may take place.
+An applicant who scores at or above the threshold for the community priority (comparative) evaluation will have its deposit refunded.